 We are proud of the heritage handed to us through prayer, work and example.
 Some evidence of this example exists through the lives of the Religious Sisters and priests who had roots in St. Pius V. They include Sister Florian Carnel, Sister Cecelia Carnel, Sister Estelle Holland and Sister Regina Phelan (all sisters of St. Joseph); Sister Mary Anthony, OSU (Ellen C. Fling), Sister Mary Consilia, OSB (Grace Judge), Sister Mary Verona, O. P. (Ellen T. Ahern).
 Priests include Father John A. Phelan (ordained in 1927) and Father Paul G. Judge (ordained in 1943).
 They are deceased.
 Father David Barrett was ordained in 1996 and presently serves within our St. Paul/Minneapolis Archdiocese.

 A Marian Shrine was added in June 2015.
-Dedication and Blessing of Mary our Mother Shrine with Bishop Cozzens, Father Beeson, and Deacon Kevin Downey.
+Dedication and Blessing of Mary our Mother Shrine with Bishop Cozzens, Father Beeson, and Deacon Kevin Downie.

 The founders of this parish with the spiritual leadership of the following priests endeavored to serve the Lord and each other.
 This is our heritage and direction in the 21st century as we together with people of all faiths continue to believe, work and worship.

-Father Terry Beeson became the pastor of St. Pius V in Cannon Falls and St. Joseph Church in Miesville in July of 2014 and continues to serve today.
-His predecessors are:
+Father Michael McClellan became Parochial Administrator of St. Pius V in Cannon Falls and St. Joseph Church in Miesville in July of 2024 and continues to serve today.

 Father Tissot (1856)